ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 - Audit

-  - runs a small single binary on the system written in go called `goss <https://goss.rocks>`_
+  - runs a small single binary on the system written in go called GOSS_
   - enables you to very quickly scan your host and output the status of compliance for your host.

 - Remediate